 As a result of her professional background, Claire’s research interests centre around the lived experience of mental ill health and psychological distress in relation to the criminal justice system.
 Her PhD in Applied Social Science focused on individuals being repeatedly detained by the police under Section 136 of the Mental Health Act.
 Having completed this in 2019, she extended her work through an ESRC post-doctoral fellowship and more recently as co-investigator on two research development grants through University of Kent and University of Surrey.

-Claire joins the University of York to combine the work of the Vulnerability & Policing Futures Research Centre with that of the Institute of Mental Health at York (IMRY), examining mental health and wellbeing within the police workforce.
+Claire joined the University of York in 2023 to combine the work of the Vulnerability & Policing Futures Research Centre with that of the Institute of Mental Health at York (IMRY), examining mental health and wellbeing within the police workforce.